Heucheras and TiarellasBack

 Pests and Diseases of Heucheras and Tiarellas

 Heucheras are tough little guys that aren’t bothered by many pests and diseases.
-Mealybugs may attack plants but can be treated with a couple of thorough sprays of eco-oil or eco-neem.
+However watch out for the following:

-Powdery mildew – to reduce repeat infections increase air circulation around the plant and avoid wetting leaves when watering.
-Regular applications of eco-seaweed and eco-aminogro will also build strong healthy plants with more disease resistance.
+- Powdery mildew – if this disease appears try increasing the air circulation around the plant and avoid wetting leaves when watering.
+Regular applications of OCP eco-seaweed and OCP eco-aminogro will also build strong healthy plants with more disease resistance.
 If the infection continues then spray with an organic fungicide.